hollyfgibbons/ANU-MAE-thesis-template/README.md

 ---

-### Step 9: Cross-reference a section or appendix
+### Step 9: Cross-referencing

-You can reference any section, figure, table, or appendix anywhere in the document:
+You can reference any chapter, section, figure, table, or appendix anywhere in the document:

 ```latex
 \cref{chap:project_1}    →  "Chapter 2"